Railway time: Great Britain

 Before the advent of the telegraph, stationmasters adjusted their clocks using tables supplied by the railway company to convert local time to London Time.
 In turn, train guards set their chronometers against those clocks.

 The introduction of railway time was in the end swift despite not being straightforward.
 The Great Western Railway was the first to standardise its timetable on Greenwich Mean Time, in November 1840.
 One of the most vociferous proponents of standardising time on the railways was Henry Booth, Secretary of the Liverpool and Manchester Railway, who by January 1846 had ordered the adjustment of clocks to Greenwich Mean Time at both Liverpool and Manchester stations.

 The Midland Railway adopted London Time at all of its stations on 1 January 1846.
 As a consequence, in February 1846 the town council of Nottingham ordered that the town clocks be furnished with three hands, two indicating local time and the additional one the railway and post-office London time.

 On 22 September 1847, the Railway Clearing House, set up five years earlier to coordinate the distribution of revenue between railway companies, decreed that "GMT be adopted at all stations as soon as the General Post Office permitted it".
 From 1 December 1847, the London and North Western and the Caledonian Railways switched over.

+One of the earliest changes by a major centre outside of London was Liverpool where the mayor and council ordered that from 1 December 1847 the principal public clocks in the city would be set to Greenwich Time.

 By January 1848, according to Bradshaws Railway Guide, the railways that had adopted London Time included the London and South Western, the Midland, the Chester and Birkenhead, the Lancaster and Carlisle, the East Lancashire and the York and North Midland.